Niners dominate on both sides in blowout win over Packers | The Japan Times

+“Apparently nobody has to play us.
+We just have to play everybody.
+We’re just the punching bag people come punch on,” said cornerback Richard Sherman, clearly piqued by the talk of how difficult San Francisco’s upcoming opponents are.

+“We don’t worry about the outside noise.
+We understand what kind of team we have and we don’t worry about the opponent because you can’t control what they do.”

-Garoppolo connected on a 42-yard touchdown strike to Deebo Samuel in the second quarter and a 61-yarder to George Kittle in the third to get San Francisco (10-1) off to a resounding start to a grueling three-game stretch.
+Garoppolo connected on a 42-yard touchdown strike to Deebo Samuel in the second quarter and a 61-yarder to George Kittle in the third to start this stretch for San Francisco (10-1) off on a high note.
+He was 14 of 20 for 253 yards.

-Following the game against the first-place Packers (8-3), the Niners will travel to Baltimore (8-2) and New Orleans (9-2) the next two weeks in a stretch that will go a long way to determining whether San Francisco will be able to hold off Seattle (9-2) in a tight NFC West race.
+“We crave every single game,” defensive tackle DeForest Buckner said.
+“Every week is a new challenge.
+The good thing about this team is we don’t get scared of who our next opponent is or ‘Oh this team is supposed to be a top team.’
+It’s just another team.
+We know how good we are.
+We just have to show it every chance we get.”

 Saints 34, Panthers 31